IBM/event-streams/_docs/06-connecting/02-connecting-mq-source.md

 ---
-title: "Running the IBM MQ source connector"
+title: "Running the MQ source connector"
 permalink: /connecting/mq/source/
 excerpt: "Running MQ source connector"

 toc: true
 ---

+You can use the {{site.data.reuse.kafka-connect-mq-source-short}} to copy data from IBM MQ into {{site.data.reuse.long_name}} or Apache Kafka.
+The connector copies messages from a source MQ queue to a target Kafka topic.

 This document contains steps for running the connector in standalone mode for development and test purposes.